Back to overview

 Vacation schemes

-Find out which firms offer vacation schemes (also known as work placements) using our Training contract search and keep on top of approaching deadlines on our Vacation scheme deadlines page.
+Find out which law firms offer vacation schemes (also known as work placements) using our Training contract search and keep on top of approaching deadlines on our Vacation scheme deadlines page.
 Visit our Vacation Scheme Insiders section to get a sense of different firms’ vacation schemes and office cultures.

 Gaining exposure to the day-to-day reality of working in a law firm is essential for making an informed decision about your career.